debitCrossBlockchain/bumo2.0/docs/develop.md

         "contract": {
           "payload": "function main(input) { /*do what ever you want*/ }" },
+        "init_balance": 100000,  //give the init_balance to this account
+        "init_input" : "",  // if create contract , then init with this input
         "metadatas": [{
             "key": "111",
             "value": "hello 111!",